-As per Section 96(1), if a company wants to get an extension for holding of AGM after the due date, such Company have to follow the below-mentioned process:
+As per Section 96(1), if a company wants to get an extension for the holding of AGM after the due date, such a Company has to follow the below-mentioned process:

 - The Director of a company shall hold a meeting of the Board of Directors for which notice must be sent at least 7 days before the meeting.

 - To convene a board meeting on a specified date.

 - Pass a resolution for an extension of the time limit for the AGM specifying the reason for the extension of the AGM.

 - To file an application to the Registrar of Companies in Form No- GNL1.

 - In GNL-1, the reason for not holding AGM along with the necessary information to be provided.

 - To attach the copy of the Board resolution in E form GNL-1.